 New York City may just be 27 miles away, but it’ll feel like another world compared to Ho-Ho-Kus’s tree-lined streets dotted with traditional colonial architecture.
 With a population of just over 4,000 and a median age of 43, this charming town is one of the best places to live in New Jersey for families and features top-rated schools and rich historical landmarks, like The Hermitage, a then-house and now-museum that once hosted George Washington, Alexander Hamilton, and other top presidential aides in 1778.

-View of a row of townhomes in Jersey City, New Jersey.
-They look very similar to one another, with stone or brick exteriors, steep entryway stairs, and wrought-iron railings.
+A long row of townhomes in Jersey City, New Jersey, with similar designs — stone or brick exteriors, steep entryway stairs, and wrought-iron railings.

 Jersey City is one of the best towns in North Jersey for NYC commuters.